-So what is this “big data architecture” buzzword actually mean?
-This is simply the system that digests the huge quantities of raw data so ubiquitous in the modern marketplace and prepares it for big data business analytics.
+So does this “big data architecture” buzzword actually mean?
+This is simply the system that digests huge quantities of ubiquitous raw data in the marketplace and prepares it for big data business analytics.
 Big data architecture is therefore basically a blueprint for the big data business analytics – big data for big analytics.

 Big data architecture therefore needs to be structured to cope with a number of different categories of tasks:

-A big data business, requires big data business analytics, that much is obvious.
-But big data analytics require properly designed big data architecture to be cost efficient and provide the optimal tools for making the right choices in a highly competitive business.
+It’s obvious that a big data business requires big data business analytics.
+But big data analytics require properly designed big data architecture in order to be cost efficient and provide the optimal tools for making the right choices in a highly competitive business.

-The big data just keeps on getting bigger, as the amount of accessible for analysis rises on a daily basis.
-But getting the data is only the first and most easiest step.
-You also need to be able to form a coherent picture from these reams of information, and you need to be able to carry out the big analytics on this big data in a timely enough manner to actually make critical decisions on time.
+The big data just keeps on getting bigger, as the amount accessible for analysis rises on a daily basis.
+But obtaining the data is only the first and easiest step.
+You also need to be able to form a coherent picture from these reams of information and be able to carry out the big analytics on this big data to actually make critical decisions in a timely matter.
 Big Data requires not only big analytics, but rapid big data business analytics.